 One fascinating and significant sociopolitical phenomenon palpated by this questioning state of mind, incidentally, is the remarkable propensity toward fungibility among ostensibly diametrical categories.
 My favorite example came as a kind of minor epiphany to me a few years ago, after reading some of the correspondence the limousine Leftist novelist Gore Vidal had with Timothy McVeigh (off and on for three years), which then motivated me to dig up McVeigh’s last communication to the world before his execution, a rather obscure 19th-century poem which he himself formally chose (and wrote out longhand, apparently from memory).

-right wing nut” as is the conventional label given him (most fervently by those Leftists who otherwise eschew labels), actually shared the pathos of the so-called bleeding heart Liberal” with regard to the Iraqi people”, whom he regarded with strong emotions of pity for their plight, and anger at the American government for so callously and cruelly mistreating them, as well as adversion to the supposed hypocrisy” of the U.S. government in condemning Iraq for stockpiling weapons.
+The McVeigh-Vidal correspondence indicated that McVeigh, far from being a “right wing nut” as is the conventional label given him (most fervently by those Leftists who otherwise eschew labels), actually shared the pathos of the so-called “bleeding heart Liberal” with regard to the “Iraqi people”, whom he regarded with strong emotions of pity for their plight, and anger at the American government for so callously and cruelly mistreating them, as well as adversion to the supposed “hypocrisy” of the U.S. government in condemning Iraq for stockpiling weapons.
 The Vidal report also mentions how McVeigh cited the A-bombing of Japan as an indication of the evil of America—again, a familiar trope in the Leftist litany.
 His psychiatrist, Dr. John Smith, from his interview with McVeigh, said that although McVeigh admitted he was technically inspired by the Turner Diaries for the making of his bomb, he made a point of insisting that he was not a racist and did not hate homosexuals.
-And, of course, last but not least, it was McVeigh who first wrote the ultra, albeit stately, Leftist Gore Vidal, commending him on a Vanity Fair article he had written suffused, as usual, with ornate rants about the evil of the American Empire”; while in his second letter he tells his new Leftist mentor that I think you’d be surprised at how much of that material [in Gore Vidal’s book United States, which McVeigh had read] I agree with. . ..
+And, of course, last but not least, it was McVeigh who first wrote the ultra, albeit stately, Leftist Gore Vidal, commending him on a Vanity Fair article he had written suffused, as usual, with ornate rants about the evil of the “American Empire”; while in his second letter he tells his new Leftist mentor that “I think you’d be surprised at how much of that material [in Gore Vidal’s book United States, which McVeigh had read] I agree with. . .”.

-McVeigh’s swansong poem indicated that his inspiration and worldview was not Christian at all—another label that goes together in the minds of Leftists with right wing nut” like a day and sunshine—but was decidedly agnostic and rather relativistic (as well as tinged with 19th century Romanticism)—again, more conducive to the Leftist orbit (and, incidentally, utterly unlike the blatantly and precisely theological valedictories of most Muslim terrorists).
+Meanwhile, McVeigh’s swansong poem indicated that his inspiration and worldview was not Christian at all—another label that goes together in the minds of Leftists with “right wing nut” like a day and sunshine—but was decidedly agnostic and rather relativistic (as well as tinged with 19th century Romanticism)—again, more conducive to the Leftist orbit (and, incidentally, utterly unlike the blatantly and precisely theological valedictories of most Muslim terrorists).
 The fact that McVeigh also obviously flirted with the ultra-right orbit (more or less casually networking with gun show types and militia members in various states) does not, as we argued above, necessarily vitiate his consanguinity with the Leftist orbit.
 The explanation for how these two apparently contradictory views can co-exist in one and the same person does not have to lead us to abandoning the labels by which we understand those views, nor should we feel obliged to torture one or the other of the two groups of data in order to salvage the one or the other label as the only one deemed appropriate.

 A more reasonable explanation would revolve around the crux of my point in raising all this: Left and Right are not polar extremes on a line, but rather on a circle, and their polarity, as each becomes comparatively extremist, tends to converge; while the less extremist they are, they tend to diverge—though that too approaches a point, on the circle, where diminishing returns, as it were, come into play, and once again, to the extent that both Right and Left approach a point of self-dissolving moderation, so to speak, they similarly converge into a kind of mutual Centrism, at the diametric point on the circle opposite from their extremist convergence.
 The Centrist convergence tends to dilute the convictions of both Left and Right into a modus vivendi that, at best, pursues faint semblances of those convictions in realistic and pragmatic compromises; and, at worst, dissolves all convictions into a mealy-mouthed and insipid utilitarianism verging on an amoral materialism (albeit robustly parasitic on lasting structures historically dependant upon those same convictions).
-The Extremist convergence, on the other hand, tends toward an incoherent anarchism and/or a gnostic utopia—both dependant, from different angles vectoring in on the same result, upon a pathological suspicion, paranoia and destructive hostility to all historical and extant sociopolitical structures (often positing a heritage in some fantastic underground movement throughout the ages perennially struggling against an equally fantastic super-governmental cabal; viz., perennial rebels against the Masons and/or the “Illuminati, etc.).
+The Extremist convergence, on the other hand, tends toward an incoherent anarchism and/or a gnostic utopia—both dependant, from different angles vectoring in on the same result, upon a pathological suspicion, paranoia and destructive hostility to all historical and extant sociopolitical structures (often positing a heritage in some fantastic underground movement throughout the ages perennially struggling against an equally fantastic super-governmental cabal; viz., perennial rebels against the Masons and/or the “Illuminati”, etc.).
 Both the ultra-extremist Left and the ultra-extremist Right are irrationally anti-Government and anti-Globalist.

-Other examples of this convergence of categories verging on fungibility include the puritanically reactionary nature of fundamentalist Islam where, meantime, it is endowed approvingly by Leftists (and their PC hangers-on) with the aura of a cool ethnic Third World culture and their paramilitary struggles” become freedom-fighting” in the name of resistance against oppression” and occupation”—the latter two being sociopolitical evils of which, of course, Islam remains, in the minds of Leftists (and their PC hangers-on), innocent as the driven sand.
+Other examples of this convergence of categories verging on fungibility include the puritanically reactionary nature of fundamentalist Islam where, meantime, it is endowed approvingly by Leftists (and their PC hangers-on) with the aura of a cool ethnic Third World culture and their paramilitary “struggles” become “freedom-fighting” in the name of resistance against “oppression” and “occupation”—the latter two being sociopolitical evils of which, of course, Islam remains, in the minds of Leftists (and their PC hangers-on), innocent as the driven sand.
 And let us not forget the Leftist and Socialistic nature of supposedly ultra-right-wing Nazism (for a fine argument of this case, see this article).

 This fungibility of categories, rather than vitiating the applicability of categories altogether—as many a Leftist (at least those who would not sneeringly dismiss it out of hand) would be reflexively tempted to attempt to argue—actually helps to illuminate deeper complexities of their nature and helps to prevent the entire pigeonholing process from ossifying into simplistic and superficial name-calling in the service of ideological tendentiousness.
-Just as importantly, it can help to expose conventional misunderstandings—couched in inappropriate pigeonholingthat usually have been motivated by ideological demagoguery, as our aforementioned examples indicate.
+Just as importantly, it can help to expose conventional misunderstandings—couched in inappropriate pigeonholing—that usually have been motivated by ideological demagoguery, as our aforementioned examples indicate.

 No comments: